 For example, if the total cost (i.e., all closing costs and all interest expenses) of the auto dealer’s loan is $2,200 and the total cost of the next least expensive loan is $3,200, you would save $1,000 by choosing the loan from the auto dealer.
-However, if the cash rebate on the car exceeds $1,000, you would benefit more from taking the rebate, rather financing the loan through the auto dealer.
+But, if the cash rebate on the car exceeds $1,000, you would benefit more from taking the rebate, rather financing the loan through the auto dealer.

 6. Take into consideration not only the purchase price of a car, but also its potential future costs.

 - Investigate the past repair experience of each make and model of car that you are considering for purchase.
-If you are interested in a brand new car, check the repair experience for the same make in prior years.
+If you are interested in a brand new car, check the repair experience for the same make of car in prior years.
 This information is available from several sources including Consumer Reports and publications by the federal government.
 The U.S. Department of Transportation Auto Safety Hotline (800-424-9393) will tell you if a car model has ever been recalled and send you information about that recall.
-Many car dealers can provide you with this information.
+Also, any car dealers can provide you with this information.

 - Before finalizing the price for a previously-owned car that you are interested in purchasing, be sure to have an independent mechanic inspect the vehicle, unless it has at least a year remaining on its original warranty.
-You can use what the independent mechanic tells you to help you in negotiating the final price of the car and/or to have the seller fix the problems the mechanic finds.
+You can use what the independent mechanic tells you about the car to help you in negotiating the final price of the car and/or to have the seller fix the problems the mechanic finds.
 A U.S. Department of Transportation publication entitled Common Sense in Buying a Safe Used Car says on page 5,

 In shopping for a good used car, be CAUTIOUS AND SUSPICIOUS.
 Remember, the previous owner had some reason for getting rid of it.
 The reason may have been that he wanted a new car, or it may have been that the car was practically worn out and required major, costly repairs to make it both safe and dependable.

-- If you are interested in purchasing a previously-owned car through a dealer, tell the salesman that you won’t finalize the purchase price until you have spoken with the previous owner.
+- If you are interested in purchasing a previously-owned car through a dealer, tell the salesman that you will not finalize the purchase price until you have spoken with the previous owner.
 Since the salesman will need to get approval from the previous owner of the car for you to speak with the previous owner, insist that the salesman do so in your presence, so you can be confident that he has actually attempted to phone the previous owner.

 The previous owner can — and usually will — tell you about any problems he (or she) had with the car.
-In some cases, such as when the vehicle was not owned by an individual, you probably won’t be able to speak with the previous owner, but in most other cases you should be able to do so, if you insist.
+In some cases, such as when the vehicle was not owned by an individual, you probably will not be able to speak with the previous owner, but in most other cases you should be able to do so, if you insist.

 - Also, if you are interested in purchasing a previously-owned vehicle through a dealer, determine if the car is covered by a warranty.
 If you had satisfactory results from following the first three suggestions regarding potential future costs, a warranty will not be as important as it would be otherwise.
-Nevertheless, if the car is covered by a warranty, make sure you get a written copy of the warranty and that you understand what the warranty does cover and what it does not cover.
-And, if you have any work done on the car during the warranty period, be sure you get a written description of the work, so you will have a record if the same problem recurs after the warranty expires.
+Nevertheless, if the car is covered by a warranty, make sure that you get a written copy of the warranty and that you understand what the warranty does cover and what it does not And, if you have any work done on the car during the warranty period, be sure you get a written description of the work, so you will have a record if the same problem recurs after the warranty expires.